The Same Collapse, Twice

 \[H = -\sum_i p_i \log p_i\]

 If all symbols are equally likely, uncertainty is high.
 If one symbol dominates, uncertainty is low.
-The formula captured the “surprise” of a message source.
+The formula captured the average “surprise” of a message source.

-When Shannon showed his work to the mathematician John von Neumann, von Neumann reportedly said: “You should call it entropy, for two reasons.
+When Shannon showed his work to John von Neumann, von Neumann reportedly said: “You should call it entropy, for two reasons.
 First, the formula is the same as in statistical mechanics.
 Second, nobody really understands entropy, so in any debate you’ll have the advantage.”

 The Formula Doesn’t Care

-Here is the key insight: the entropy formula measures possibilities, regardless of what those possibilities represent.
+The entropy formula measures possibilities, regardless of what those possibilities represent.

 A Tale of Two Forests